TheArchitectDev/Architect.Identities/README.md

 - Is ordered intuitively and consistently in .NET and databases.
 (By contrast, SQL Server orders UUIDs by some of the _middle_ bytes, making it very hard to implement an ordered UUID type.)
 - Can be represented numerically, as exactly 28 digits.
 - Can be represented alphanumerically, as exactly 16 alphanumeric characters.
+- Can be represented hexadecimally, as exactly 26 hex characters.
 - Contains 93 bits worth of data.
 - Contains the number of milliseconds since the start of the year 1900 in its first 45 bits.
 - Contains a cryptographically-secure pseudorandom sequence in its last 48 bits.
-- Uses 41-bit cryptographically-secure pseudorandom increments to remain incremental even intra-millisecond.
+- Uses 41-bit cryptographically-secure pseudorandom increments intra-millisecond to remain incremental on the same millisecond.
 - Can represent timestamps beyond the year 3000.

 ### Rate Limits